 How to bake with buttermilk

 I get many questions about the ingredients I use in the recipes.
-Some of these questions are related to how to bake with buttermilk, so I thought it would be a good idea to write an article and help you, my readers, to figure out how to use this magical ingredient.
+Some of these questions relate to how to bake with buttermilk, so I thought it would be a good idea to write an article and help you, my readers, figure out how to use this magical ingredient.

 I will also teach you how to replace it when you don't have access to it, so you can still enjoy your favorite recipes.